 Now, before I dig in, some disclaimers.

-- This list is long.
+This list is long.
 I might continue to add to it over time, so it might get even longer.
 That’s why there are bullet points and bold fonts for each category.
-Feel free to skip ahead and consider it a reference, not a novel.
+Feel free to skip ahead.

-- Let’s get THIS elephant out in the open room ..
-I am a Zyia Representative, which is an activewear company.
+Let’s get THIS elephant out in the open room ..
+I am a Zyia Representative.
 Yes, it’s an MLM.
 No, it’s not a cult.
 Yes, the clothes are fantastic and no, I’ll never pressure you to buy the clothes.
 I sell them because I love them and I believe in them, so you’ll see them in this list below because I have tried a lot of brands and believe they are the best.
 However, you’ll be surprised that not everything on the list is from Zyia.
-In case you're keeping score, I also love Oiselle, Lululemon, Janji, and Athleta, but I rarely buy from them anymore.
-And it's not because they aren't good, because they are, but it's because I love Zyia so much.
+In case you're keeping score, I also love Oiselle, Lululemon, and Athleta, but I rarely buy from them anymore not because they aren't good but because I love Zyia so much.

-- I started this list for my Healthy Girl Fitness blog in the Fall of 2021, so if this post stays up until the end of time, not all of these things will likely be available or relevant forever.
+I started this list for my Healthy Girl Fitness blog in the Fall of 2021, so if this post stays up until the end of time, not all of these things will likely be available or relevant forever.
 Things change.
 Sorry.
 Give me a break, because it takes a long time to build a list this long.
 Ha.
-I can still probably give you advice if you reach out 10 years from now ..
-If I’m still alive and in the know, which I plan to be.
-This will likely always be a work in progress.
+I can still probably give you advice if you reach out 10 years from now if I’m still alive and in the know, which I plan to be.

-- Most of this list talks about running clothes because I run.
+Most of this list talks about running clothes because I run.
 Like, a lot.
-I think all of these items will work for other workouts too.
+I think all of these items will work for workout out too.
 Especially high impact stuff where you jump around a lot.

 Okay, here we go!!